 - Child Abduction (including by a non-custodial parent)

 - Community Hate Crimes and Acts of Terrorism

-To learn more about whether your child qualifies for CHAT services and/or to schedule an appointment, please fill out a referral for CHAT Services here:
+To learn more about whether your child qualifies for CHAT services and/or to schedule an appointment for your child:

 The CHAT Program at Family Dynamics Resource Center is supported with federal Victims of Crime Act (VoCA) Grant Program funds and is managed by the California Governor’s Office of Emergency Services (Cal OES), Criminal Justice/Emergency Management & Victim Services Branch, Children’s Unit.
 Services are targeted to children who do not have access to treatment services due to non-availability of services, lack of resources, and/or non-eligibility for other programs or services.